 Benzodiazepines are not a standard option, but doctors sometimes prescribe them.
 It’s important to note that they are habit-forming sedatives for many individuals.

 If your doctor does decide to prescribe benzodiazepines, it will typically be for short-term use only.
 If you have a history of drug or alcohol abuse, let your doctor know as you should avoid taking this medication.

-To help you determine if you have symptoms of an anxiety disorder, take Monarch’s 2-minute, free anxiety quiz.
+To help determine if you have symptoms of an anxiety disorder, take our 2-Minute Online Anxiety Assessment.